elopio/docs/source/includes/_glossary.md

 A Market Creator is a user who created a [market](#market).
 They are charged a small fee to make a new market but can determine the [Trading Fee](#trading-fee) for [Settlement](#settlement) of [Shares](#shares) on that market.
 Market Creators are incentivized to create popular markets so as to generate the most amount of Settlement fees for themselves.
 Other information a market requires is the actual question being purposed, the type of market, the number of [Outcomes](#outcome), [End Time](#end-time), and a [Topic](#topic).

-## Market Denominator

-The Market Denominator is the amount of attoeth required to purchase a single [Complete Set](#complete-set) of indivisible [Shares](#shares) for a [Market](#market).
-When Shares are [Settled](#settlement) then each Complete Set will yield [Market Denominator](#market-denominator) attoeth.
-The yield from the Complete Sets Settlement is what [Trading Fees](#trading-fees) are extracted from prior to paying out traders for their closed positions.
-Trading Fees are paid proportionally so that the trader set to receive more payout will have to pay more Fees.

 ## Market Resolution

 Market Resolution is the process of [Finalizing](#finalized-market) a [Market](#market).
 [Designated Reporting](#designated-reporting), [Limited Reporting](#limited-reporting), [All Reporting](#all-reporting), and [Forks](#fork) are all examples of attempts to get Market Resolution.